junglok/tem-docs/docs/index.md

 # Welcome to GSDC TEM Users Guide

+These pages refer to the GSDC TEM users guide of the new AlmaLinux 9.x based TEM cluster.
-For full documentation visit [GSDC TEM Users Guide](https://tem-docs.readthedocs.io/en/al9).
+For the documentation of the old ScientificLinux 7.x based system, please visit [Scientific Linux 7.x based GSDC TEM Users Guide](https://tem-docs.readthedocs.io/en/latest).

 ## Notice

-???+ tip "Creating tickets for resolving techinical problems/errors using GSDC services"
+???+ tip "Creating tickets to request the support for resolving techinical problems/errors using GSDC services"

     Since March 2021, we launched GSDC ticketing system to support all the technical problems for users/operators, so feel free to create tickets.